dimitriwalters/javascript-handbook/README.md

 ## General

+### asynchronous
+When a process does not block other processes during execution.

 ### closure
 A feature of a function that allows access to the parent scope - even after the parent scope is destroyed.